 To add one somewhere, simply scroll to the desired region and click Place block.
 This will give you a list of available options.

-When you click Place block next to the one you want on your site, you then get to the configuration options.
+When you click Place block next to the one you want on your site, you get to the configuration options.

 Once satisfied, Save block will add it to your site.

-13. Manage Existing Blocks
+15. Manage Existing Blocks

 Of course, you can also change anything you want about blocks that already show up on your site.
 Use the drop-down menu under Region to move them to another location or simply drag and drop them from one block region to another.